adapt-it/adaptit/docs/Readme_Unicode_Version.txt

-If you already have an Adapt It version (used for non-Unicode ANSI encoded text), then Adapt It WX Unicode will not be installed into the same "Adapt It" (version 2 or 3) directory or "Adapt It WX" (version 4) directory in your "Program Files" folder, but instead, it installs into an "Adapt It WX Unicode" directory within "Program Files".
+If you already have an Adapt It version (used for non-Unicode ANSI encoded text), then Adapt It WX Unicode will not be installed into the same "Adapt It" (version 2 or 3) directory or "Adapt It WX" (version 4 or 5) directory in your "Program Files" folder, but instead, it installs into an "Adapt It WX Unicode" directory within "Program Files".
 On Windows platforms, the Adapt_It.exe executable is the non-Unicode ANSI version, and the Adapt_It_Unicode.exe is the Unicode version.
 Only Unicode versions are available for Linux and the Macintosh.
 The Unicode version can also be used for Roman scripts provided the input data files are encoded as Unicode, and